Corporate Service Providers

 Trends & Challenges

-- Corporate Service Providers are a dynamic and rapidly growing sector providing a wide range of administration and fiduciary activities to investors in and managers of funds, corporates and private wealth throughout the world.
-The sector is rapidly consolidating with multi jurisdictional businesses operating across established and emerging finance centres both onshore and offshore.
+- Corporate Service Providers are a dynamic and rapidly growing sector providing a wide range of administration and fiduciary sevices to investors and managers of funds, corporates and private wealth throughout the world.
+The sector is rapidly consolidating with multi-jurisdictional businesses operating across established and emerging finance centres both onshore and offshore.

-- The pace of consolidation is accelerating with the emergence of a small group of very large players, there is also public to private transactions and IPO activity.
+- The pace of consolidation is accelerating with the emergence of a small group of very large players.
+There are also public to private transactions and IPO activity.

-- However, realising the potential benefits of consolidation has been more challenging than expected for some firms as the investment required in technology and integration needs to be matched with suitable skills and capability that are not readily available.
+- However, realising the potential benefits of consolidation has been more challenging than expected for some firms.
+The investment required in technology and integration needs to be matched with suitable skills and capability that are not readily available.

-- In addition, the regulatory environment for these firms is complex with a significant number of regulated activities in multiple regulated jurisdictions across the world, regulators have yet to formalise the lead regulator concept for the sector and effectively managing risk, reputation and local responsiveness requires increasing sophistication from firms especially when they are responsible for very substantial assets under administration throughout the world.
+- In addition, the regulatory environment for these firms is complex.
+With a significant number of regulated activities in multiple regulated jurisdictions across the world, regulators have yet to formalise the lead regulator concept for the sector.
+Effectively managing risk, reputation and local responsiveness requires increasing sophistication from firms especially when they are responsible for very substantial assets under administration throughout the world.

 - Key challenges faced by the sector include:

-- Meeting and exceeding rapidly evolving customer demands for responsive, customised service which is digitally enabled.
+- Meeting and exceeding rapidly evolving customer demand for responsive, customised service which is digitally enabled.

 - Demonstrating to regulators that increasingly stringent AML/CFT, ABC and sanctions requirements are met around the world, particularly when serving a highly international and privacy focussed clientele.

 - Obtaining sufficient scale and breadth to service the most complex client needs whilst keeping costs down against a backdrop of fee pressure for clients.

 - Managing risk and complexity across the business when a contentious matter in a single client structure can incur significant liability and consume management time.